 Check out The Judy Room’s Filmography Pages on In The Good Old Summertime here.

 November 17, 1951: Louella Parsons’s latest column reports on how Judy is looking altered and years younger.
 However, the paper chose to feature Linda Darnell next to the articles.
-I’m sure when people first glanced and the headline and photo, they probably thought for a split second, “Wow, Judy’s glamorized!”
+When people first glanced at the headline and photo, they probably thought for a split second, “Wow, Judy’s glamorized!”
 Regardless, it’s a nice article and flattering to Judy.

 Check out The Judy Room’s “Judy Garland – The Concert Years” Section here.